seneru1025/seneru1025/README.md

 - 💬 Ask me about **Java**
 - 📫 How to reach me: Contact part
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I never thought I would become a programmer!

 <br>
 <br>